 Approved inspection station

-To issue safety certificates or certificates of inspection for vehicles that are safe to use on a road.
+Issue safety certificates or Certificates of Inspection for vehicles to verify that they are safe to use on a road.

-To ensure your vehicle is safe to use on a road and allow you to conduct business transactions concerning your vehicle with the Department of Transport and Main Roads with the required documentation.
+To provide assurance that your vehicle is safe to use on a road and allow you to conduct business transactions concerning your vehicle with the Department of Transport and Main Roads with the required documentation.

 Suitable person assessment